apple/coremltools/docs-guides/source/opt-quantization-api.md

 ```

 - Here, we have written the configuration as a ``yaml`` file, and used ``module_name_configs``
-to specify that we do not want first and last layer to be quantized.
-In actual config, you would
+to specify that we do not want the first and last layer to be quantized.
+In the actual config, you would
-specify the exact names of the first and last layers to de-select them for quantization.
+specify the exact names of the first and last layers to deselect them for quantization.
 This
 is typically useful, but not required.
 - A detailed explanation of various stages  of quantization can be found in the API Reference for
 [``ModuleLinearQuantizerConfig``](https://apple.github.io/coremltools/source/coremltools.optimize.torch.quantization.html#coremltools.optimize.torch.quantization.ModuleLinearQuantizerConfig).